 Most of us have honey in our homes, but you may think it belongs in the pantry rather than in the medicine cabinet!
-While honey has been used for centuries as a beauty product and medicine, today people are still turning to active honey for its health benefits.
+While honey has been used for centuries as a beauty product and medicine, today people are still turning to honey for its health benefits.

 When honey bees take nectar from flowers and turn it into honey (read more on how honey is made here), other components are naturally incorporated into the honey such as organic acids, proteins, amino acids, vitamins, minerals, and polyphenols.
-The combination of these tiny ingredients contributes to both the health properties and flavour .
+The combination of these tiny ingredients contributes to both the health properties and flavor .
 Below are some of the amazing nutritional properties of honey.

 Honey can contain enzymes such as phosphatase, amylase, glucose oxidase, invertase, diastase and catalase .
 These enzymes are involved in the ripening and preservation of the honey for the benefit of the bee larvae and comes from the nectar itself or is added by the bees during the honey ripening phase.
 Invertase and glucose oxidase are also responsible for breaking down carbohydrates.